Fujifilm X-S10 vs Sony ZV-1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-S10 and Sony Cyber-shot ZV-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X-S10 and the ZV-1 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Fujifilm and Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-S10 and ZV-1 can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-S10 or the Sony ZV-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.